 Strong pain medication.
-Take 1-2 tablets b mouth every 4-6 hours after surgery as needed for pain.
+Take 1-2 tablets by mouth every 4-6 hours after surgery as needed for pain.
+Begin with 1 tablet and increase to 2 tablets if pain not controlled.
 This medication is to be taken as needed.
+Narcotics can make you constipated!